intel/iotg_tsn_ref_sw/README_project.md

 #### Queue count

-There are 2 versions of the integrated controller, differentiated only by the number of queues it has (6rx/4tx or 8rx/8tx)
+There are 2 versions of the integrated controller, differentiated only by the number of queues it has (6rx/4tx or 8rx/8tx).

+For example, TGL-U/H is 6rx/4tx and EHl is 8rx/tx.

-Note: some controllers, say i210, have "combined" queues which may require different handling (not the scope of this project).
+Note: some controllers, say i210/i225, have "combined" queues which may require different handling (not the scope of this project).

 #### Integrated Ethernet controller specific constraints.